Vulcalien/LuaG-Console-doc/Home.md

 ## Really simple to code
 To start coding, you first have to get blank game files.
-To do this, type `mode d` to switch to [dev mode](https://github.com/Vulcalien/LuaG-Console/wiki/Dev-Mode) and then type `edit`. lua is a really easy language to use.
-If you don't know how to code in lua, there are a lot of tutorials on the Internet.
+To do this, type `mode d` to switch to [dev mode](https://github.com/Vulcalien/LuaG-Console/wiki/Dev-Mode) and then type `edit`.
+*lua* is a really easy language to use.
+If you don't know how to code in *lua*, there are lots of tutorials on the Internet.

 ## Frequent Updates (with backward compatibility)
 LuaG is always under development adding new tools, improving the API and bug fixes.
 However, cartridges will keep working on future versions: backward compatibility is one of the goals of LuaG Console!